imagej/napari-imagej/README.md

 ### Running your own [SciJava Scripts]

 napari-imagej is able to automatically detect and expose user-written SciJava scripts.
-To discover these scripts, they must be located in a *subdirectory* of a `scripts` directory relative to the location where napari is lauched.
+To discover these scripts, they must be located in a *subdirectory* of a `scripts` directory relative to the location where napari is launched.

-For example, we might write this SciJava script, named, `scripts/examples/Connected_Components_Analysis.py`, in Jython:
+For example, we might write this SciJava script, named `scripts/examples/Connected_Components_Analysis.py`, in Jython:
 ```jython
 #@ Img input
 #@ OpService ops